 For college recruiters, the month of March isn’t about March Madness.
 You’re either in the midst of intense recruiting campaigns or just wrapping those up.
-You probably haven’t even watched your shows in weeks.
 Every campus visit requires huge amounts of prep time to get the most from the hours you actually spend on site, yet time is typically in short supply for recruiters.
 Getting your pre-visit process more organized and using it consistently can help you become more efficient and avoid a March Madness of your own.

 Here are a few steps to take before you set foot on campus: